kristofzerbe/kiko.io/source/_posts/2022/The-State-of-the-Blog.md

 Since this blog is primarily a memory aid for me and my future self (how often do I have stumbled across my own posts during web search), it was logical to place a special bookmark collection here, because it happened to me more often that I found and used an online tool and some time later wonder what the thing was called when I have the same requirement again.

-That's why I started to collect these URL's in a public Trello board (see {% post_link 2020/Add-website-to-Trello-card-the-better-way %}) and provide them with keywords and a screenshot.
+That's why I started to collect these URL's in a public Trello board (see {% post_link Add-website-to-Trello-card-the-better-way %}) and provide them with keywords and a screenshot.
 But Trello is a Kanban tool and not designed for such special requirements as the display of bookmarks and so I use it only as a data source for my page TINY-TOOLS.

 Generating a static page out of Trello cards was again a job for my dynamic pages, I had introduced for the photos page.
 It takes advantage of the fact that any Trello board can be retrieved as machine-readable data by extending the url with `.json`.
 The [Dynamic Trello Generator](https://github.com/kristofzerbe/kiko.io/blob/26ccfa18b8abff279a05b1f12363992a278c130c/themes/landscape/scripts/generator-dynamic-trello.js) is really straight forward.